impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

 bash
 ```

-Now we see `bash`!
+Now we see Bash!

-By the way, ignore the line that reads `The default interactive shell is now zsh.`  We know we're now in a `bash` terminal because:
+By the way, ignore the line that reads `The default interactive shell is now zsh.`  We know we're now in a Bash terminal because:

  - the command prompt starts with `bash-3.2$`, and
  - more importantly, we saw "bash" when we `echo`'ed `"$0"`.